Highlights of French Open 10th day

 Unseeded Italian Marco Cecchinato won the fourth set after a marathon tiebreak to knock former champion Novak Djokovic out of Roland Garros.
 The world number 72 prevailed 6-3 7-6(4) 1-6 7-6(11) in three hours and 26 minutes.

-Cecchinato also became the first Italian man to reach the French Open semi-finals since Corrado Barazzutti in 1978.
+Cecchinato also became the first Italian man to reach a Grand Slam semi-finals since Corrado Barazzutti in 1978.

 "Maybe I'm sleeping.
 I don't understand nothing... it's unbelievable for me," Cecchinato said.
 "For me, to beat Djokovic in a quarter-final at Roland Garros... it's amazing."